Lose fat. Build muscle.

 Progressive overload always

-The same program a non-recomp builder follows.
+Same program a non-recomp lifter follows.
 We don't lift less just because we're cutting.

 Carbs around training

-More carbs the days you lift.
+More carbs on lifting days.
 Fewer on rest days.
-Energy where you need it most.
+Energy where you actually need it.

 Walking creates the deficit

-Cardio cuts into recovery.
+Cardio eats into recovery.
 Walking doesn't.
-We use steps as the lever, not running.
+We pull the step lever, not the running one.

 8 hours, prioritized

-Recomp falls apart fast in sleep debt.
-Of all the variables, sleep is the one I won't negotiate.
+Recomp breaks fast in sleep debt.
+Of every variable, sleep is the one I won't budge on.

 Things women ask about this.